 There’s nothing like owning a business to develop the insights that can help other entrepreneurs find success.
 Part of the benefit is building relationships with professionals who have skills that complement my own:

 - · I do words. . .concepts. . .strategies – the ideas that flesh out the ideas others bring.
 Starting a business is easy.
 Growing it – profitably – is far more difficult.

 - · The people we work with at Kendall Communications have varied but important skills.

 - · Social media.
 What’s available.
 How best to use it.

 - · People issues.
 Hiring-firing-managing.

 - · Numbers.
-The folks who keep track of how you’re doing, dollar wise.
-CPAs, bookkeepers and the like.
+The folks who keep track of how you’re doing CPAs and bookkeepers.

 - · Banking, finance.

 - · Legal stuff, including contracts that keep you out of trouble.